A-Ashley/dungeon-escape-game/README.md

 Overview

-Dungeon Escape is a text-based adventure game built in Python and integrated into a portfolio website using PyScript.
+Dungeon Escape is a text-based adventure game built in Python and integrated using PyScript.
 Players navigate a mysterious dungeon, make decisions, and attempt to escape.
 The game emphasizes suspenseful storytelling, logical progression, and clean user interaction.

 Features
 - Interactive text-based gameplay with branching paths